Benjamiiiin/rn-keyboard-avoider/README.md

 A simple keyboard-avoiding view for Android and iOS in React Native with Expo.
 Works in both portrait and landscape orientations!

-`TextInput` fields are pushed gracefully above the top of the keyboard, with a customisable offset between the `TextInput` and the keyboard.
+`TextInput` fields are pushed gracefully above the top of the keyboard, with a customisable offset between the top of the keyboard and the bottom of the `TextInput`.

 <img src="./assets/demo.gif" width='320'/>